US sues to block merger of grocery giants Kroger and Albertsons, saying it could push prices higher | KRDO

 “Kroger’s acquisition of Albertsons would lead to additional grocery price hikes for everyday goods, further exacerbating the financial strain consumers across the country face today,” Henry Liu, the director of the FTC’s Bureau of Competition, said in a statement.

 The Biden administration has also shown a willingness to challenge big mergers in court.
-Last month, the Justice Department sued to block a proposed merger between JetBlue Airways and Spirit Airlines.
+Last year, the Justice Department sued to block a proposed merger between JetBlue Airways and Spirit Airlines.
+A federal judge agreed with the administration and blocked the merger last month.
+The airlines have appealed.

+The White House didn’t comment Monday, saying it doesn’t weigh in on pending litigation.
+But Jon Donenberg, deputy director of President Biden’s National Economic Council, said that Biden supports “fair and vigorous antitrust enforcement.”

+“When large corporations are not checked by healthy competition, they too often do not pass cost savings on to consumers and exploit their workers,” Donenberg said.

-Kroger said customers will likely see higher food prices and store closures if the merger isn’t allowed to proceed.
+Kroger and Albertsons said customers will likely see higher food prices and store closures if the merger isn’t allowed to proceed.

 “Albertsons Cos.’ merger with Kroger will ensure our neighborhood supermarkets can better compete with these mega retailers, all while benefitting our customers, associates, and communities.,” Albertsons said in a prepared statement.
 “We are disappointed that the FTC continues to use the same outdated view of the U.S. grocery industry it used 20 years ago.”